 FINAL WORD: Vinnie's in Newport has an excellent furniture collection, it's perhaps one of the best I've encountered.
 The clothes are a little bland, but easy to browse, cheap and you may find one or two unique items.
 The shop is also beautifully air-conditioned and open daily to five!

+where is it?
 3 Mason St, Newport

 how do I get there?
 Catch the train to werribee, alight at "Newport Station" and turn left through the tunnel and climb over the rickety overpass until you're opposite the bowls club